j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 * Both support private sessions where there is no history saved (private/incognito modes)

 ## Data privacy after user configuration
-* Both Firefox's and Chromium's extensions may send private/usage data to somewhere (with prior warning)
+* Both Firefox and Chromium extensions may send private/usage data to somewhere (with prior warning)
 * You can change the default search engines of both to services like DuckDuckGo
 * Users can easily disable features of Chromium that remotely use Google-services
 * You can selectively enable Chromium's extensions for private sessions